 Prerequisites: This page assumes that you have already set up your Moxie.Build server and logged in as an admin user.
 This page covers some of the basics that are involved in using the Content Management aspects of the Moxie.Build system.

 A Remote Method may be called by any other Moxie system.
 It can be used to divide up a large system among a number of backend servers, or as a public API for 3rd parties.
 In order to call a Remote Method from MOX, the Remote statement is used.

-Moxie.Build Keeps it Simple Using a fully integrated stack, its powerful design eliminates barriers to getting things done.
-One stack, one app, from one company.
+Moxie.Build Keeps it Simple The full stack in one app, delivered by one company.
 Coding with the MOX server side scripting language is concise, well structured, and keeps your focus on the data.
 Use Moxie.Build in your company to pull together resources, centralize data, customize business workflows, and act as a highly accessible web portal for staff and customers alike.

 Takes one parameter, Name

 Takes 6 parameters, Name, Value, Path, Domain, Expires, Other